 We seek to build on the many learning opportunities in our close-knit campus community, programs in the CARE Center, training in dialogue and academic freedom in orientation and the College more broadly, inclusive pedagogy in the Center for Teaching and Learning, Athenaeum programs and conferences, and a full range of research opportunities on complex issues and skills in collaborative leadership, as supported by our centers and institutes.

 First-Year Orientation is designed to introduce students and their families to the College's traditions, academic programs, and student life as well as to help students meet new people and learn more about the college experience.
+From the start of students’ experience at CMC, we endeavor to condition them, through awareness and concrete skill building, to embrace challenging college experiences as opportunities to learn and grow with one another.
 Programs include:

-FYGs and RAs participate in training workshops related to communication skills and dialogue facilitation.
+FYGs and RAs are trained in communication skills and dialogue facilitation.
 FYGs also take part in a multi-hour session on “telling your story” centered on self-reflection, articulation of their own first-year experience, and strategies to help first-year students feel confident in expressing themselves, and celebrating the many different experiences and perspectives of their classmates.

-First-Year Orientation includes the workshops Dialogue Matters Part 1 – a 2-hour session intended to facilitate exploration of personal and community identity and to learn and practice dialogue strategies for communicating across difference; Academic Freedom – a cornerstone of higher education, in which students explore what it means to exercise the right to academic freedom and to practice academic inquiry even when faced with fundamental and serious intellectual disagreements; and Dialogue Matters Part 2 – conversations that build on prior orientation sessions in a deeper examination of difference and application of dialogue skills.
-CMC faculty with expertise in these areas are present at each workshop to help guide discussions.
+First-Year Orientation includes the workshops Dialogue Matters Part 1 – a two-hour session intended to facilitate exploration of personal and community identity and to learn and practice dialogue strategies for communicating across difference; and Dialogue Matters Part 2 – conversations that build on prior orientation sessions in a deeper examination of difference and application of dialogue skills.
+CMC faculty and staff with expertise in these areas are present at each workshop to help guide discussions.

 Marian Miner Cook Athenaeum

 The Marian Miner Cook Athenaeum hosts speakers with expertise and insight on a wide range of topics, both historical and contemporary.
-In the past decade, Athenaeum speakers have included: David Brooks, Bill Clinton, Laverne Cox, Maureen Dowd, Shirin Ebadi, Eve Ensler, Henry Louis Gates, Anita Hill, Jon Huntsman, Jr., William Kristol, Fran Lebowitz, Stanley McChrystal, Charles Murray, Robert Reich, Condoleezza Rice, Karl Rove, Salman Rushdie, Justice Antonin Scalia, Nate Silver, George Will, and many others.
-The 2017-18 Athenaeum schedule includes several speakers who will address issues of freedom of speech and academic freedom including Dave Rubin of The Rubin Report, Jonathan Zimmerman P’18, Jeffrey Toobin, Danielle Allen, and Jonathan Haidt.
+In the past decade, Athenaeum speakers have included: David Brooks, Laverne Cox, Maureen Dowd, Henry Louis Gates, Jr., Jonah Goldberg, Jonathan Haidt, Anita Hill, William Kristol, Stanley McChrystal, Charles Murray, Robert Reich, Condoleezza Rice, Mitt Romney, Nate Silver, Nadine Strossen, George Will, and many others.
+The Athenaeum schedule regularly includes speakers who address issues of freedom of speech and academic freedom.

 The CARE Center (Civility, Access, Resources, and Expression) is an innovative undertaking that seeks to proactively engage and educate the community.
 The Center seeks to build capacity in communicating across difference with respect and civility.
 We are challenging ourselves to achieve the dual goal of providing space for dialogue and expression in a civil manner while also providing resources to support inclusion and remove institutional barriers to student success.
 Programs include: